matthewhampton/texas-holdup/TexasHoldEm.md

 # Hands

-Name	Description	Example
+These are shown lowest to highest:

-High card	Simple value of the card.
-Lowest: 2 – Highest: Ace Pair	Two cards with the same value
+1. High card: Simple value of the card.
+Lowest: 2 – Highest: Ace
+2. Pair: Two cards with the same value
-Two pairs	Two times two cards with the same value Three of a kind	Three cards with the same value Straight	Sequence of 5 cards in increasing value (Ace can precede 2 and follow up King) Flush	5 cards of the same suit
+3. Two pairs: Two times two cards with the same value
+4. Three of a kind: Three cards with the same value
+5. Straight: Sequence of 5 cards in increasing value (Ace can precede 2 and follow up King)
+6. Flush: 5 cards of the same suit
-Full house	Combination of three of a kind and a pair Four of a kind	Four cards of the same value
+7. Full house: Combination of three of a kind and a pair
+8. Four of a kind: Four cards of the same value
-Straight flush	Straight of the same suit
+9. Straight flush: Straight of the same suit

 # Links